 Manufacturing plastic containers using chemical BPA (bisphenol-A). | Changing a manufacturing procedure. | Manufacturing only BPA free containers. |

-NOTE: These are examples are for demonstration purposes and not intended as practical solutions.
+NOTE: The above examples are for demonstration purposes and are not intended as practical solutions for your specific workplace situation.

 Hazard | Solution | New problems/Hazard still present |